 where each matrix $M_{\{\cdot\}} \in \mathbb{R}^{|\mathcal{V}|\times |\mathcal{Z}|}$ is constructed using the same formulation as in \eqref{eq: m}, but tailored to its corresponding component of the reference collective motion, as in \autoref{fig: affine_v}.

-Importantly, the basis of matrices in \eqref{eq: M_split} can be precomputed independently by each agent $i$ solving \eqref{eq: v_i_body}.
-This local computation depends solely on $(\mathcal{G},p^*)$ and only requires recomputation if $\mathcal{G}$ or $p^*$ changes.
-The design remains decoupled from $\Delta_v$, which serves as a high-level input fixing the reference collective behavior.
-This eliminates repeated solving of \eqref{eq: v_i_body}, enabling faster maneuvering when frequent $\Delta_v$ updates are expected.
-Crucially, agents can adopt new $\Delta_v$ values asynchronously---our global convergence guarantees in the main results ensure stability during transitions, with timing affecting only convergence rate.
+Importantly, the basis matrices in \eqref{eq: M_split} are precomputed independently by each agent $i$ from \eqref{eq: v_i_body}, depending solely on $(\mathcal{G},p^*)$ and requiring recomputation only if these change.
+The design is thus decoupled from the high-level command $\Delta_v$: once $(\mathcal{G},p^*)$ is fixed, transitions between geometries reduce to updating $\Delta_v$, without re-solving \eqref{eq: v_i_body} or modifying $p^*$ or $L$, yielding a modular architecture suited to frequent maneuver updates.
+Moreover, since all admissible configurations lie in the invariant subspace $\mathcal{S}$, agents may adopt new $\Delta_v$ values asynchronously: our convergence guarantees ensure stability across transitions, with timing affecting only the convergence rate.

-Once $(\mathcal{G},p^*)$ is fixed, the control architecture becomes highly modular.
-Since all admissible affine configurations lie within invariant subspace $\mathcal{S}$, transitions between different geometries require only updating $\Delta_v$ rather than modifying $p^*$ or $L$, reducing computational overhead.
-While the current framework assumes agents eventually adopt a common $\Delta_v$, future work will explore its distributed realization.
-The following subsections provide analytical solutions for every desired collective motion and establish exponential convergence.
+\begin{remark}[Scope of the distributed implementation] The control law \eqref{eq: L_mod_control} runs on each agent using only local measurements $z_{ij}$, with $\mu_{ij}$ computed locally from $(\mathcal{G},p^*)$; the runtime control is thus fully distributed, with no leader and no inter-agent state tracking.
+The only shared quantity is $\Delta_v$, needed to evaluate $v_i^*$ in \eqref{eq: v_i_body}: not a feedback signal but a high-level operational command, analogous to a mission parameter, that selects the maneuver and sits one layer above the distributed loop.
+This contrasts with leader-follower schemes, where the shared information is a state tracked continuously inside the loop; here $\Delta_v$ is constant between switches and carries only six real numbers, so it can be preloaded, broadcast, or agreed by consensus over $\mathcal{G}$ between switches. \end{remark}

 \begin{remark} Note that the basis of six orthogonal motions in \eqref{eq: v_star} is not unique.
 For engineering or application purposes, one might, for example, consider the rotational motion $v_\omega = v_{h_y} - v_{h_x}$ and the combined shearing motion $v_s = v_{h_y} + v_{h_x}$ instead of the two orthogonal shearing motions $v_{\{h_x, h_y\}}$.
 These two alternative bases are illustrated in \autoref{fig: affine_v}, where $M_{v_\omega} = M_{v_{h_y}} - M_{v_{h_x}}$ and $M_{v_s} = M_{v_{h_y}} + M_{v_{h_x}}$. \end{remark}